-One of the most biggest industry events in the world is upon us: Watches and Wonders, which sees the best of the world’s watchmakers and jewellers under a single roof, had its last in-person event in 2019 before the pandemic got in the way of just about everyone’s plans.
+One of the most important industry events in the world, the Watches and Wonders, which sees the best of the world’s watchmakers and jewellers under a single roof, had its last in-person event in 2019 before the pandemic made it difficult for people to come together.

-A lot is to be expected from this year’s gathering in Geneva.
-A video shared on the official @watchesandwonders Instagram account shows a glimpse of things just getting started at the massive event, with magnificent exhibits on display from the world’s top brands.
+A lot is to be expected from Watches and Wonders, Geneva.
+A video shared on the official Instagram account of Watches and Wonders shows a glimpse of the huge fair, with people visiting the event for the magnificent exhibits as showcased by the top brands.

 View this post on Instagram

-The world of horology has been looking forward to seeing the likes of familiar names including Patek Philippe, Hublot, TAG Heuer, Grand Seiko, Cartier, Tudor and Chopard present their new creations at the event.
+Obviously, the world of horology has been looking forward to seeing the likes of brands such as Patek Philippe, Rolex, Hublot, TAG Heuer, Grand Seiko, Cartier, Tudor and Chopard present their new creations at the event.

-These brands and many others participating in the trade show aim to cater to their customer bases across the world through the prestigious platform.
+These brands and many others participating in the trade show are aiming to cater to their customer bases across the world through the prestigious platform.

 Cartier Collection Privé Tank Chinoise